utnet-org/utility-readonly/docs/architecture/how/gas.md

 ### Contract Reward

-A rather unique property of Near Protocol is that a part of the gas fee goes to the contract owner.
+A rather unique property of unc Protocol is that a part of the gas fee goes to the contract owner.
 This "smart contract gets paid" model is pretty much the opposite design choice from the "smart contract pays" model that for example [Cycles in the Internet